Thanumalayan Temple: Architecture

-There is an Anjaneya, (or Hanuman), statue which stands at 22 ft and is carved of a single granite block.
+There is an Anjaneya (Hanuman) statue which stands at 22 ft and is carved of a single granite block.
 It is one of the tallest statues of its type in India.
-It is also of historical interest that this statue was buried in the temple in 1740, fearing an attack by the Tipu Sultan and was subsequently forgotten.
+It is also of historical interest that this statue was buried in the temple in 1740 and was subsequently forgotten.
 It was rediscovered in 1930, and subsequently restored for viewing by the then Devaswom Board Commissioner Rajya Seva Praveena Sri M.K.
 Neelankantha Iyer of Kottarathu Mathom, Moncompu.
 There is also a Nandi statue, made of mortar and lime, which is 13 ft tall and 21 ft long, it is one of the biggest Nandi statues in India.
 There are also various scenes from Ramayana and Mahabharatha depicted in various pillars in the temple.

 Religious significance

-The religious significance of the temple stems from the fact that the main statue of linga represent Siva (Sthanu), Vishnu (maal) and Brahma (Ayan), (as well as giving the temple its name).
+The religious significance of the temple stems from the fact that the main statue of linga represent Shiva (Sthanu), Vishnu (maal) and Brahma (Ayan) (as well as giving the temple its name).
 The representation of the three central gods of Hinduism in one linga makes it unique in India.
-The 10-day Car Festival celebrated in this temple during between December and January every year attracts crowds of thousands of people.
+The 10-day procession including the car festival in the last few days is celebrated in this temple between December and January, attracts crowds of thousands of people.
 Special worship practices are followed and the festival images of Sthanumalayan, Aram valartha Nayagi and Vinayagar are taken in the temple car around the streets of the temple.
 Another festival known as Teppam is celebrated during between April and May every year.
 The Sanskrit work Sucindrastalamahatmya gives a full-fledged legendary account of the origin and development of this temple.